compsigh/web/app/docs/web-platform/02-how-to-publish.md

 </Playground>
 </details>

+### Adding expandable sections

+To wrap content in a toggleable section like those you see on this page, you can use the native [<CasePreserver>HTML</CasePreserver> `<details>` element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/details).

 ### Authoring your post

 You can use the [Metadata](#metadata) `authors` field to add your name to the top of the page.
 Add a square (`1:1` aspect ratio) image to the `public/avatars/` directory and reference it in the `avatar` property of your author object.